 Of course, if you have paddled before there is no need to join one of our courses, you can just come along and paddle with us – although we are likely to ask some questions about your previous experience just to ensure you have the skills to safely join in at the level you want to.

 To join in club activities (coached courses, trips etc) you do need to be a member.
 When you join one of our beginner’s courses you join the Club for that year.
 For current fees see the membership pages.
 We also have concessionary rates available for full time students and unemployed people.
 Membership runs from April to March each year.

-Use of the club facilities (changing rooms etc), free coaching from our BCU qualified coaches and free use of club gear during club activities, plus the opportunity to join in with the wide range of club activities (on and off the water).
-You get a copy of the Club’s yearbook (now online), which tells you most of the things that you need to know about the Club and you also get approximately 6 newsletters (emailed) a year to keep up to date on what is happening at the club.
+Use of the club facilities (changing rooms etc), free coaching from our BC qualified coaches and free use of club gear during club activities, plus the opportunity to join in with the wide range of club activities (on and off the water).
+You get a copy of the Club’s yearbook (now online), which tells you most of the things that you need to know about the Club and you also get our newsletters and emails about events.
 A limited amount of space is available for members to store boats at the clubhouse for an additional fee.
 Adult members can also get a key for the clubhouse.

 At first you don’t need any special equipment, as this is all included in our beginners courses.
 For all club organised courses you can use club equipment (people doing coached courses with us get priority for the use of club equipment).
 There is no charge for use of club equipment as part of a coached club activity.
 If you want to use equipment elsewhere (i.e. take a boat on holiday there is a charge, and this is subject to club needs).

 As you progress you will want to get your own equipment and eventually a kayak, but there’s no pressure to go out and buy one, and you’ll probably want to try quite a few and decide what aspects of the sport you want be involved in before you buy a boat.